yichuj/wearable-shoulder-kinematics/data/readme.md

 - **time**: timestamp in seconds
 - **SS**: soft sensor signals recorded from the sensing shirt.
 These values are the digitized outputs of the capacitance sensing chip and are unitless
 - **IMU orientations**: orientation estimates from inertial measurement units, represented as unit quaternions in the order **(w, x, y, z)**
-- **MCL orientations**: optical motion capture (reference) orientations, also represented as unit quaternions in the order **(w, x, y, z)**
+- **OMC orientations**: optical motion capture (reference) orientations, also represented as unit quaternions in the order **(w, x, y, z)**
-- **MCL sync**: a binary (0/1) synchronization pulse used to segment calibration and evaluation trials
+- **OMC sync**: a binary (0/1) synchronization pulse used to segment calibration and evaluation trials

-For both IMU and MCL orientations, measurements are provided for the shoulder, arm, and torso.
+For both IMU and OMC orientations, measurements are provided for the shoulder, arm, and torso.
 For example, IMU orientation columns follow the pattern:

 imu_w, imu_x, imu_y, imu_z,
 imu_arm_w, imu_arm_x, imu_arm_y, imu_arm_z,
 imu_tor_w, imu_tor_x, imu_tor_y, imu_tor_z

-The same naming convention is used for the corresponding MCL orientation columns.
+The same naming convention is used for the corresponding OMC orientation columns.

 ---